Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

 \end{proof}

-From the discharging rules, we have the following claim: \begin{claim} Let $w$ be a crossing vertex with a neighbor $w_{1}$ being small.
-If $w$ is incident with a $3$-face with face angle $w_{1}ww_{2}$ and $ww_{1}$ is incident with one big face, then $w_{2}$ does not send charge to $w$. \end{claim}
+From the discharging rules, we have the following claim. \begin{claim} Let $w$ be a crossing vertex with a small neighbor $w_{1}$.
+If $w$ is incident with a $3$-face with face angle $w_{1}ww_{2}$ and $ww_{1}$ is incident with one $4^{+}$-face, then $w_{2}$ does not send charge to $w$. \end{claim}

 From the discharging rules, the final charge of every face is nonnegative.
 So it suffices to consider the final charge of vertices in $G^{*}$.
-Let $v$ be an arbitrary vertex of $G^{*}$, we will analyze the vertex $v$ according to its degree case-by-case.
+Let $v$ be an arbitrary vertex of $G^{*}$, we will analyze the vertex $v$ according to its degree.